matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 which often involves manual steps, GitOps automates the deployment process using Git-based workflows, thus increasing efficiency, transparency, and consistency.

-2) Explain the Role of Git in GitOps.
+2) Explain the Role of Git in GitOps?
 Answer: In GitOps, Git is not just a version control system but acts as the central source of truth for the entire system.
 All changes to infrastructure and applications are made through Git commits.
 These changes trigger automated processes that apply these changes to the production environment.
 This approach ensures that the Git repository always reflects the